TechsAvey2024/Living-Life-On-The-Veg/README.md

 ![](/docs/responsive.png)

-Created to provide guidance and inspiration for people interested in the human body; furthermore those specifically interested in becoming vegan as that is the most upcoming new lifestyle featured on this website.
+Created to provide guidance and inspiration for people interested in the human body, those specifically interested in learning to grow your own food source, as that is the most upcoming new lifestyle featured on this website.
 This website was made for educational purposes only.

 This website is made up of the following sections: